felipegomez30/games-clustering-project/README.md

 ## Notebook

-The complete code, along with detailed analysis, can be found in our Jupyter Notebook here.
+The complete code, along with detailed analysis, can be found in our Jupyter Notebook [here ](https://github.com/felipegomez30/games-clustering-project/blob/main/notebook/videogames-project.ipynb).
 In the notebook, you will find step-by-step explanations of the data collection, data preprocessing, TfidfVectorizer implementation, K-means clustering, PCA visualization, and the evaluation of the clustering results.

 ## Results